>

 Also, being calm and shallow, it is a great option for families.

-playa monolithos
+monolithos beach

 Agios Georgios